Myndex/apca-introduction/analysis.md

 It is also not always clear which parts of the UI are decorative and which are actually relevant._

+> [!NOTE]
-And 1.4.11 is one of the most incorrect SCs of WCAG 2, and is citing self-referential and unsupportable documentation, and importantly, fully disregarding spatial frequency in an SC where spatial frequency is of the most importance.
+> And 1.4.11 is one of the most incorrect SCs of WCAG 2, and is citing self-referential and unsupportable documentation, and importantly, fully disregarding spatial frequency in an SC where spatial frequency shoudl be of key importance.

 > ### _APCA_